x

 Jordan Kadish

-It can be challenging to step in and help a loved one affected by trauma, especially if you feel anxious about potentially worsening an already distressing situation.
-Although it may seem easier to keep to yourself during this time, reaching out to your friend in need will always do more good than harm.
-Social support helps those in a vulnerable position feel loved and understood, especially after the traumatic experience they just endured.
-Research has shown that social support significantly mediated the development of PTSD in trauma survivors when compared to those who felt little to no social support.
+When a loved one or family member is affected by trauma, it can feel overwhelming to step in and help, especially if you’re worried about making their mental health struggles worse.
+While it might seem safer to keep your distance, reaching out to build a strong support system is crucial for both you and your loved one.
+A support network helps those in a vulnerable position feel loved and understood, especially after they have endured a traumatic experience.
+Research has shown that social support significantly mediated the development of mental health conditions like PTSD in trauma survivors when compared to those who felt little to no social support.
 The first step to helping a loved one with trauma is educating yourself about ways to lend a hand without exacerbating the issue.
 Keep reading to learn about trauma and ways you can help!

 What is Trauma?

-However, research has attested to trauma being more prevalent in some communities than others.
-For example, adverse childhood experiences, or ACEs, often precursors to trauma, are more likely to be experienced by marginalized communities than privileged ones.
+The signs of PTSD and trauma can overlap, but they’re not the same thing.
+While trauma is a normal response to an abnormal situation, PTSD involves specific symptoms that persist for more than a month and significantly impact daily life.Research has attested to trauma being more prevalent in some communities than others.
+For example, adverse childhood experiences, or ACEs, which are often precursors to trauma, are more likely to be experienced by marginalized communities than privileged ones.

 @eleanor_health Here are some to recognize symptoms of trauma ?? #EleanorHealthJourney #healingtogether #MentalHealthMatters ♬ original sound – Eleanor Health

 Just as trauma affects many people, it also presents itself differently.
-Common symptoms of trauma may include:
+Common warning signs and symptoms of trauma may include:

 • Denial